Configure Solana CLI

 "[<timestamp> solana::validator] CUDA is enabled"

-The solana repo includes a daemon to adjust system settings to optimize performance (namely by increasing the OS UDP buffer limits, and scheduling PoH with realtime policy).
+The solana repo includes a daemon to adjust system settings to optimize performance (namely by increasing the OS UDP buffer and file mapping limits).

 The daemon (